dianalam/dsp/statistics/3-1-actual_biased.md

 [Think Stats Chapter 3 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2004.html#toc31) (actual vs. biased)

->> Actual mean of number of children in hh: 1.024
+>> The actual mean of number of children per household is 1.024, compared to the biased/observed mean of 2.404 children per household.
+This discrepancy makes sense, since in households without any children, there are no children to collect observed data from, and therefore those households are not included in the observed data.

->> Observed mean of number of children in hh: 2.404
+Graph comparing actual vs. biased/observed pmfs:
 <img src="../img/ch3ex.jpg"/>

 Code Using Thinkstats Modules: